Biden courts battleground state Black voters with two big speeches

 "What is democracy, if a trail of broken promises still leave Black communities behind?"
 Mr. Biden asked.

-Later on in his remarks, he returned to that question to talk about Gaza.
+Later in his remarks, he returned to that question to talk about Gaza.

 "I also know some of you ask: 'What is democracy if we can't stop wars that break out and break our hearts?'"
 Mr. Biden observed.
 He went on to say what's "happening in Gaza and Israel is heartbreaking," calling it "one of the hardest, most complicated problems in the world," and called for a two state solution and an immediate ceasefire — which got notable applause.